State Museum, Lucknow

-State Museum, Lucknow is a prominent museum located in the capital city of Uttar Pradesh, India.
+The State Museum in Lucknow is a prominent museum located in the capital city of Uttar Pradesh, India.
 The museum is in the Nawab Wajid Ali Shah Zoological Gardens, Banarasi Bagh, Lucknow.
 The museum was established in 1863 from the collection of Colonel Saunders Alexius Abbott, and was given the status of ‘Provincial Museum’ before being renamed the ‘State Museum’ in 1950.

-The collection housed in the museum consists of objects from the prehistoric period, Bronze Age, plaster casts of famous figurines from the Indus Valley Civilization, as well as a rich collection of numismatics, paintings, manuscripts and textiles....
+The collection housed in the museum consists of objects from the prehistoric period, Bronze Age, plaster casts of famous figurines from the Indus Valley civilization, as well as collections of numismatics, paintings, manuscripts and textiles.

 History

 The museum began in 1863 with a collection of artifacts that were housed in the building of the Choti Chattar Manzil in Qaisar Bagh by the then commissioner of Lucknow, Colonel Abbott.
-This repository functioned as a municipal institution in its early days until 1883, when it was given the status of a ‘Provincial Museum’.
-The museum was shifted to a larger space in the erstwhile coronation hall of the Nawabs of Awadh, Lal Baradari in June, 1884.
+This repository functioned as a municipal institution in its early days until 1883, when it was given the status of a "Provincial Museum".
+The museum was transferred to a larger space in the erstwhile coronation hall of the Nawabs of Awadh, Lal Baradari in June 1884.

 Building of the Choti Chattar Manzil, initial location of the Lucknow Provincial Museum.

-A special Archeological section for the museum was established in 1909 in the premises of the old Canning College in Qaiser Bagh.
+A special archeological section of the museum was established in 1909, using the premises of the old Canning College in Qaiser Bagh.
 The museum was formally organized in the same year with the constitution of a Management Committee.

-Some important figures who also contributed to the formation of the museum from the colonial period include Mr. A.O.
-Hume, who was an important member of the management committee.
+Some important figures who also contributed to the formation of the museum from the colonial period include Mr. A. O. Hume, who was an important member of the management committee.
 In 1867 the first superintendent of the museum was Emanuel Bonavia, a surgeon.
 The first curator of the museum, archeologist Dr. A.A.
 Fuhrer was appointed on 30 March 1885.
-Fuhrer's expertise and interest in the field of archeology was reflected in his first contribution to the collection of the museum, excavation at Kankali Mound at Mathura in three consecutive periods— 1888–89, 1889–90 and 1890–91.
+Fuhrer's expertise and interest in the field of archeology was reflected in his first contribution to the collection of the museum, excavation at Kankali Mound at Mathura in three consecutive periods covering 1888–89, 1889–90 and 1890–91.
 All the excavated antiquities recovered from the site were relocated to the erstwhile Provincial Museum.

-The museum undertook other important excavations including one at Ahichchatra in 1891–92, the 1912–12 at Kasia and subsequent excavations at Indor Khera, Sankisa, Unchgaon and Astabhuja.
+The museum undertook other important excavations including one at Ahichchhatra in 1891–92, the 1912–12 at Kasia and subsequent excavations at Indor Khera, Sankisa, Unchgaon and Astabhuja.
 These excavations and subsequent collections from the same contributed to the important Archeological section of the museum.

-The museum was renamed the ‘State Museum’ in 1950, with an expanded collection that necessitated better organization and a separate space.
-The museum was eventually shifted to an independent building in Banarasibagh.
+The museum was renamed the "State Museum" in 1950, with an expanded collection that necessitated better organization and a separate space.
+The museum was eventually moved to an independent building in Banarasibagh.
 The building is located in the middle of the Nawab Wajid Ali Shah Zoological Gardens (formerly the Prince of Wales Zoological Gardens) and the new museum premises were inaugurated by the then Prime Minister Jawaharlal Nehru in 1963.